-At New Hope of Indiana, the most important measure of the quality of our services is the happiness and well-being of the individuals we support.
+At New Hope of Indiana, the most important measure of the quality of our services is the happiness and well-being of the individuals we support and the caregivers who support them.
 New Hope of Indiana is constantly striving to provide services that enrich the lives of the people in their homes and communities.

 In keeping with this commitment, New Hope of Indiana has adopted several best practices to foster quality services through a process of ongoing self-evaluation including quality assurance oversight and review, CARF accreditation, training and professional development and effective and secure data tracking.